 Each keyword research tool has different features, but there are a few basic things most of them can do.
 Here’s some of the information Google AdWords Keyword Planner provides when you search for “what is a keyword”:

-Average monthly search is pretty self-explanatory.
-The higher the number, the more often people search for it, and the more potential traffic it can bring to your website.
+In keyword research, average monthly search is pretty self-explanatory.
+The higher the number, the more often people search for it each month, and the more potential traffic it can bring to your website.

 However, that number doesn’t tell the whole story.
 The search term in this example is a long-tail keyword, meaning it’s more likely to meet someone’s exact search criteria.
 For example, the search term “keyword” has much higher average monthly search, but it is so broad that it’s not worth targeting.